diobane/diobane/README.md

 <div>
   <h3>Hi there!</h3>
-  <p>I'm Giovanny and I've been working as a front-end developer for over 3 years.
+  <p>I'm Giovanny and I've been working as a fullstack developer for over 4 years.
 I really enjoy learning new technologies and keeping up to date with new concepts in the tech world.</p>
 </div>

 <hr/>